The continuum limit of loop quantum gravity - a framework for solving the theory: Solving the dynamics of loop quantum gravity

 \section{Solving the dynamics of loop quantum gravity}

 Loop quantum gravity led to a rigorous non--perturbative framework, in which to formulate the dynamics of quantum gravity.
 It allowed fascinating insights into quantum geometry and a possible structure of quantum space time.
-To get a complete picture of the theory -- in the form of constructing the so--called physical Hilbert space -- we need to construct the continuum limit.
-In the framework presented here physical states, i.e.\ solutions of the equations of motions of the theory, are constructed by taking the refinement limit via a coarse graining procedure.
+To get a complete picture of the dynamics of the theory -- in the form of constructing the so--called physical Hilbert space of wave functions satisfying the Wheeler deWitt equation -- we need to construct the continuum limit.
+In the framework presented here physical states, i.e.\ solutions of the Wheeler deWitt equations which give the equations of motions of the theory, are constructed by taking the refinement limit via a coarse graining procedure.

 The conceptual underpinnings of this framework rely on the inductive limit Hilbert space construction used in loop quantum gravity to define the continuum (so far kinematical) Hilbert space.
 We point out the powerful concept of this inductive limit construction if one allows for a generalization of the refinement maps that define the inductive limit Hilbert spaces.
 It leads to a framework in which physical states are computed in a truncation scheme, where the type of truncation is determined by the dynamics itself.